 Specific instructions need to be followed if you are diabetic or on blood thinning medications; please discuss these with Dr Tomlinson (for blood thinning medications) or your anaesthetist (for diabetic medications).

 Your Arrival Time

-A Pre-Admission Patient Liaison Officer from Glenferrie Private will contact you by phone or email in the week prior to your procedure regarding preparation and to confirm your admission time.
-If however, you have not been contacted 24 hours prior to your procedure please contact the hospital.
+A Pre-Admission Patient Liaison Officer from the hospital or our rooms will contact you by phone or email in the week prior to your procedure regarding preparation and to confirm your admission time.
+If however, you have not been contacted 24 hours prior to your procedure please contact us.